 Versatile Training

-The outsole moves well and with the higher heel-to-toe drop, I think many will enjoy how this shoe performs for plyometrics, agility work, and other training modalities that require quicker feet.
-The lightweight nature of this shoe and their overall flexibility are hits for this style of training.
+The outsole moves well, and with the higher heel-to-toe drop, I think many will enjoy how this shoe performs for plyometrics, agility work, and other training modalities that require quicker feet.
+The lightweight nature of this shoe and its overall flexibility are hits for this style of training.

 The only drawback to this and this style of training is that the midfoot does run a bit narrow so they may feel uncomfortable for flatter and wider foot athletes who need more room and midfoot support with versatile raining.